orukusaki/TwiML/README.md

 # TwiML
 This library offers an easy way to generate TwiML responses for Twilio apps, using a nice fluent interface.
+It doesn't use any magic, so your IDE should be able to autocomplete all method calls as you type.

 For example:
 ```php